MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/cm-prob-partial-log-conf.md

 # Code 16 - CM_PROB_PARTIAL_LOG_CONF

-This function is reserved for system use.

-The device is only partially configured.
+This Device Manager error message indicates that the device is only partially configured.

 ## Error Code